shaqpt/RaspberryPi_ImageEncryption_ObjectDetection/README.md

    ```
    python3 main.py
    ```
 6) GUI Window with Live Video Feed will appear.
-You'll then have the followin options:
+You'll then have the following options:
    ```
     Capture - captures a screenshot of the live video feed and the detected object in the image
     Encrypt - encrypts the entire captured image (saves output to file and displays output to GUI window)